Team-GC/node-screensnaps/README.md

 ## Promises

-By default, this library uses promises, you can involk them as via `await`, but remember to handle your own errors via `try / catch`.
+By default, this library uses promises, you can invoke them as via `await`, but remember to handle your own errors via `try / catch`.
 Example below use `async/await`, however can be written as a true promise.

 ### `screenshots`

 This will get the last 15 screenshots on your account.

 ```
-const snaps = await screencapsIO.screenshots({
+const snaps = await screensnapsIO.screenshots({
     userId: "USER_ID"
     apiKey: "API_KEY"
 });